Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

 PALO \citep{maaz2024palo} is another multilingual VLM based on the LLaVA-1.5 architecture.
 It targets languages with high population coverage across the following families: Germanic (English), Romance (Spanish, French), Slavic (Russian), Sinitic (Chinese), Japonic (Japanese), Indo-Aryan (Hindi, Bengali, Urdu), and Semitic (Arabic).
-The dataset is created using a semi-automated pipeline: initial LLM based translation followed by rule-based cleanup of language-specific errors and manual refinement.
-PALO training follows two steps: projector pretraining, then instruction fine-tuning, where LoRA is applied to the LLM to reduce computational cost.
+The dataset is created using a semi-automated pipeline: initial LLM-based translation followed by rule-based cleanup of language-specific errors and manual refinement.
+PALO training followed two steps: projector pretraining, then instruction fine-tuning, where LoRA is applied to the LLM to reduce computational cost.
 The authors report extensive evaluation showing that multilingual training returns substantial gains for low-resource languages (e.g., Arabic, Hindi, Bengali, Urdu) while sometimes slightly hurting the performance on languages with more resources (e.g., English, French).
-They attribute this to translation noise in the generated multilingual data and also to the the high imbalance in the LLM’s pretraining corpus that favors the high resource languages, resulting in stronger baselines.
+They attribute this to translation noise in the generated multilingual data and also to the high imbalance in the LLM’s pretraining corpus that favors the high-resource languages, resulting in stronger baselines.

 The same language subset of PALO was targeted by Maya \citep{alam2024maya}.
 The authors translated the original LLaVA dataset into seven languages, covering those in PALO except Bengali and Urdu.
 However, Maya was also fine-tuned on PALO’s corpus, thus covering all ten PALO languages.
 In terms of architecture, Maya follows LLaVA-1.5 but swaps the LLM with the multilingual Aya-23 8B \citep{aryabumi2024aya} and the vision encoder with SigLIP \citep{zhai2023sigmoid}.
 For fine-tuning, the authors experimented with LoRA, but it returned worse results than full fine-tuning.
 The authors reported strong multilingual performance, surpassing PALO in several languages.